 3. DON’T TRACK MILES MORE THAN SMILES – For all you tally nerds clocking high

-~MORON ALERT~ On my second camino I feared having my account hacked (it was big in Spain at the time) so I only brought 1 debit card with a specific amount of money on it.
+~MORON ALERT~ On my second Camino I feared to have my account hacked (it was big in Spain at the time) so I only brought 1 debit card with a specific amount of money on it.
 My thought was, if I get hacked, they will only get what’s in that account.
 I didn’t bother to think of what would happen if my card got lost, stolen, or I ran out of money.
 Thankfully, my card wasn’t hacked or stolen but I did run out of money on the last day.
-My friend Peter took pity and bought me dinner before I departed for the 10 hour train ride back to Madrid (I couldn’t afford the express train!).
+My friend Peter took pity and bought me dinner before I departed for the 10-hour train ride back to Madrid (I couldn’t afford the express train!).
 Other issues that I’ve witnessed is the ATM stealing cards, banks being closed on Sunday’s, and towns with no banks at all!
 Be prepared.
-Have euros and a back up form of payment at all times.
+Have euros and a backup form of payment at all times.